BassT23/Proxmox/docs/web-ui.md

 The UI does not expose a general shell, arbitrary commands, private keys, or password storage.
 Configuration writes preserve unrelated settings and are validated atomically.
 Updates require browser confirmation.

+### Reboot now

+In a target's detail view, **Reboot now** is shown only when **Reboot required** is **Yes** and the target is a supported Node, LXC, or VM.
+It is not a general reboot button in the overview.
+Guest reboots require one confirmation; Node reboots require an additional safety confirmation because running guests may be affected.
+Running or conflicting jobs, offline targets, and unsupported or restricted targets block the action.

+This manual action is separate from `REBOOT_IF_NEEDED`: that setting controls reboot handling in the Update path, while **Reboot now** is an explicit action started from target details.

 ## Authentication and service control